muhamedmjw/VueSite/docs/posts/404-URL-Checker.md

 3. https://example.com/broken-link
 ```

-During development, I tested it on several websites and was surprised by how many broken links even professional sites contained.
-One e-commerce site I checked had over 20 404 errors that were hurting their SEO.
+During development, I tested it on several websites, and one e-commerce site I checked had over 20 404 errors that were hurting their SEO.

 ### Technical Challenges